iancatania/iancatania/README.md

 - Hi, I’m Ian Catania.
-- I’m interested in cybersecurity and software development, specifically through object-oriented programming.
-I have the most experience with Java and Python, but I'm always looking to improve my skills in other languages.
-I'm familiar with SQL databases, specifically through the MYSQL suite and the Django framework for database integration with Python.
-I have some experience with Wireshark and similar networking tools as well.
+- I’m interested in software development, specifically through object-oriented programming.
+I consider myself full-stack, as I have both back and front end experience, and enjoy both.
+- I have the most experience with Java and Python, but I'm always looking to improve my skills in other languages such as C++ and Kotlin.
+I'm familiar with SQL databases, specifically through the MYSQL suite and SQLite3.
-- I like to build small applications and games as personal projects in my own time.
-Right now, I'm teaching myself simple game design in Python to get more experience with long form projects.
+- In frontend development, I am most experienced in the Django web framework with Python, as well as HTML/CSS and JavaScript.
+- Currently I am teaching myself React and Node.js to have a better grasp of full-stack development frameworks.
+I also would soon like to work with AWS and C# with the .NET framework.
 - You can reach me at iancatania.cs@gmail.com if you'd like to get in contact!